Autoclaved Aerated Concrete (AAC)

 These blocks are then used to create structures of all shapes and sizes.
 The blocks and sometimes panels are stacked and joined using some sort of motor, same with traditional brick.
 As you see in the picture above, the blocks will need to have some sort of finish, such as stucco, or traditional siding.

 Due to the types of materials used in the process of manufacturing AAC, you will find that these blocks or panels provide excellent thermal insulation on top of being extremely fire resistant.
+At PSE Consulting Engineers, Inc, we care about providing high-quality and affordable building materials to our clients, and Autoclaved Aerated Concrete is an ideal choice for a concrete material that is as strong as concrete but often far less expensive to implement within a project.

 Physical properties of Autoclaved Aerated Concrete (AAC) (Can vary from manufacturers):